Skip to Main Content Subscribe

 7m read

-Federal agencies are appointing new chief artificial intelligence officers as part of the collective movement to meet directives set forth from the White House’s AI executive order that tasked agencies with a series of responsibilities connected to the emerging technology.
+Federal agencies are appointing chief artificial intelligence officers as part of the collective movement to meet directives established in former President Joe Biden’s 2023 AI executive order and solidified by a new AI memo from the Trump administration.

-Although artificial intelligence development in the federal government is not new, this marks the first time federal agencies are all mandated to appoint a designated CAIO, whose responsibilities include “coordinating their agency’s use of AI, promoting AI innovation, [and] managing risks from the use of AI,” according to OMB guidance on AI governance.
+The 2023 executive order tasked agencies with a series of responsibilities connected to the emerging technology.
+It marked the first time federal agencies are all mandated to appoint a designated CAIO, whose responsibilities include “coordinating their agency’s use of AI, promoting AI innovation, [and] managing risks from the use of AI,” according to OMB guidance on AI governance.

 Here are some of the most prominent leaders at the agency level in charge of AI.

-Alvares began his career working for private-sector biotech companies before becoming director of a data analytics team that provided genomic analytics services to other biotechnology and pharmaceutical clients.
+As CDO and CAIO, Alvares is responsible for developing strategies that enable USDA to fully leverage its data as a strategic asset, improving organizational decision-making and outcomes for citizens.
+Alvares began his career working for private sector biotech companies, before becoming director of a data analytics team that provided genomic analytics services to other biotechnology and pharmaceutical clients.

-Cybersecurity and Infrastructure Security Agency
+Cybersecurity and Infrastructure Security Agency: Vacant

 Vijay Sharma is Education’s CAIO.
 Sharma has served as the department’s CTO since 2015, according to his LinkedIn profile.
 Sharma’s federal government tenure began in 2010, when he served in the Enterprise Services Implementation Division at the U.S. Patent and Trademark Office (USPTO).